HarvardPL/datalog-synth-smt-asp-artifact/README.md

 - `kick_the_tires.csv` (assembled data)
 - `times.tsv` (average time, in seconds)

-## "Evaluation" Phase Instructions
+## 4. "Evaluation" Phase Instructions

 The instructions here are similar to the instructions for the "kick the tires" phase; the main difference is that the scripts are set to do more trials (10) with longer timeouts (10 minutes).
-These are the settings used in the paper, but they will take a long time to complete, so you might want to adjust them (by modifying the variables in the relevant script).
+These are the settings used in the paper, but they will take a **LONG** time to complete, so you might want to adjust them (by modifying the variables in the relevant script).

 ### Evaluating Sections 7.1-7.4